-Some prospectors thought I could smell gold - this is only partially true, because some deposits actually smell because of associated arsenic sulfides (which have a distinct garlic odor) such as arsenopyrite, realgar or orpiment and iron sulfides such as pyrite (which smell like politicians or rotten egg gas).
-But in reality, I stumbled around much of the time as I tried to figure out the geology.
-Anyone watching me in the field would have thought I had lost my mind - walking around in circles, breaking rocks, picking up pieces of rock to look at with a magnifying lens, jumping 30 feet in the air when startled by rattlesnakes, etc. Along the way, I made some mistakes in interpretations, but I was persistent and continued to try to satisfy my insatiable desire to find what was on the other side of the hill.
+Some thought I could smell gold - this is only partially true, because some deposits actually smell because of associated arsenic-sulfides (have distinct garlic odor) such as arsenopyrite, realgar or orpiment and iron sulfides such as pyrite (i.e., smell like politicians or rotten egg gas).
+In reality, I stumbled around much of the time as I tried to figure out the geology.
+Anyone watching me in the hills would have thought I had lost my mind - walking around in circles, breaking rocks, picking up pieces of rock to examine with a magnifying lens, licking the rock to clean surfaces, and even jumping 30 feet in the air when startled by rattlesnakes.
+Along the way, I made mistakes in interpretations, but I persistent and continued to try to satisfy my insatiable desire to find what was on the other side of the hill.

-I was also charged with summarizing my results in papers, books and public lectures - this required I spend considerable time on the ground following outcrops, rock formations, veins, breccias, sulfide-pockets, etc. And I loved every minute - even when I had to kick rattlesnakes off outcrops, fight hurricane force winds of the Wyoming jet-stream, and periodically threatened by transplanted ranchers from back east.
-One transplant from Pennsylvania was arrested by the Game and Fish for running an English-style fox hunt designed to harass coyotes and kill antelope out of season.
+I was charged with summarizing my results in papers, books and public lectures: this required I spend considerable time on the ground following outcrops, rock formations, veins, breccias, sulfide-pockets, etc. I loved every minute - even when I had to kick rattlesnakes off the rocks, fight hurricane-force winds in the Wyoming jet-stream, and threatened by transplanted ranchers from back east.
+One transplant from Pennsylvania found karma, after he was arrested by Game and Fish for running an English-style fox hunt while harassing coyotes and killing antelope out of season.
 Last heard, this future politician had scheduled a sex change operation - not something one would expect from a real rancher.
-My report writing required I put together my thoughts on paper so the State could promote its mineral resources to companies, prospectors and rock hounds.
-Sitting in my office and putting together these thoughts each winter helped me formulate new ideas on what to look for and where to look during the next field season.
+My report writing required I put together thoughts on paper so Wyoming could promote its mineral resources.
+Sitting in my office and putting together these thoughts in the winter helped me formulate new ideas on what to look for, and where to look.

-After hunting gold, diamonds and colored gemstones for more than three decades, I decided to let prospectors in on my secrets.
-In my recent books available at Amazon, (1) Finding Gemstones, (2) Gold and (3) Field Guide to Gemstones, Minerals and Rocks, I described hundreds of mineral sites and provided legal descriptions and/or GPS coordinates to assist you in finding gold, diamonds, colored gemstones and fresh air.
-I also provided information on what to look for in each deposit and how to identify the gemstones and host rocks.
+After hunting gold, diamonds and colored gemstones for over three decades, I decided to let prospectors in on my secrets.
+In recent books at Amazon: (1) Finding Gemstones, (2) Gold, (3) Field Guide to Gemstones, Minerals and Rocks, (4) Gold in Arizona - a Prospector's Guide (bound and also (5) Kindle version), I described hundreds of mineral sites and provided legal descriptions and/or GPS coordinates to assist in finding gold, diamonds, colored gemstones and fresh air.
+I also provided information on what to look for in each deposit and how to identify gemstones and host rocks.
 Think of this as an education in prospecting.
-All one has to do is to get permission to visit some sites.
-I did most of the ground work for you and even got rid of several of several rattlesnakes.
+All one has to do is to get permission to visit some sites on private land, others on public land, you don't need anyone's permission.
+I did most of the ground work and even got rid of several rattlesnakes.

-Speaking of rattlesnakes (not my former boss, but the other kind of crawly reptile), did you know in the late spring when everything is green for a few days in Wyoming, rattlesnakes actually turn green while much of the field season, they are brown.
-Just like politicians - when they get around your money, they turn green, whereas the rest of the time, they are brown, just like …. well you know.
+Speaking of rattlesnakes (not my former boss, but the other kind of crawly reptile), did you know in the late spring when everything is green for a one or two days in Wyoming, rattlesnakes actually turn green, when everything dries out, they are brown.
+Just like politicians - when they get around your money, they turn green; whereas the rest of the time, they are brown, just like …. well you know.

 What does gold look like?